run-llama/llama_index/docs/community/integrations.md

 LlamaHub hosts a full suite of LlamaPacks -- templates for features that you can download, edit, and try out!
 This offers a quick way to learn about new features and try new techniques.

+Just run the following command in your terminal (this terminal command is installed with the `llama-index` python package!):

 ```bash
 llamaindex-cli download-llamapack ZephyrQueryEnginePack --download-dir ./zephyr_pack
 ```